In order to keep your client calm during an audit interview, I suggest you do two things:

 “A boat!”
 I spurted, “What do you need with a boat?”

-After the interview, the manager told her leadership that I was a spy (a spy!) with the press (they had recently suffered a flurry of bad press) and that no one in the agency should talk to me.
+After the interview, the manager told her leadership I was a spy (a spy!) with the press (they had recently suffered a flurry of bad press) and that no one in the agency should talk to me.

 My audit director (who I had never heard from before) took the time to personally scold me over the phone and pulled me off the audit immediately.
-My supervisor was left to clean up the mess I had made.
+My supervisor was left to clean up the mess I made.

 Turns out that the manager did have the authority, the right, and the justification for buying that boat.
 I was wrong.
 She was right.
 I was toast.